Owl's Picks

 Therefore, it's very possible that starting next year, I will not be factoring the quarterback into my analysis unless the team knowingly has a liability starting for them at that position.

 Another thing that gives me pause here is the pass rushing situation.
 No doubt certain players deserve to be listed as elite pass rushers.
 But what about the other box players that accompany them that don't quite have those same awesome stats, but still flash on tape occasionally?
 In order to fairly assess them, I'll need to see if they can demonstrate consistency week in and week out.
-Not only that, but it would help if I can see any one of these secondary players can take over from time to time, particularly in important games.
+Not only that, but it would help to witness any one of these secondary players take over from time to time, particularly in important games.

 I've watched plenty of tape through the season, so my gut instinct does mean something here...but it's still not good enough to come to a solid conclusion on many of these fringe cases.
 I really need to watch 8 or 10 games worth of tape on any one team, and it's hard for me to do that given all the other things in my life occupying my attention.